 Teenage girls are twice as likely to show depressive symptoms linked to social media use than boys, a new study suggests.

-The UCL study found that 12 per cent of light social media users aged 14 and 38 per cent of heavy social media users (who use it for five or more hours a day) of the same age showed signs of having more severe depression.
+The UCL study found that 12% of light social media users aged 14 and 38% of heavy social media users (who use it for five or more hours a day) of the same age showed signs of having more severe depression.

-A quarter of girls showed signs of clinically relevant depressive symptoms, compared to 11 per cent of boys, the study found.
+A quarter of girls showed signs of clinically relevant depressive symptoms, compared to 11% of boys, the study found.

 The study is the first of its kind to look at associations between social media and depressive symptoms and analysed data from nearly 11,000 young people.